-These are the best TV deals to expect this Black Friday
+We’ve found the best early Black Friday deals on TVs from Samsung.
+LG and more

 So it’s no surprise that the best Black Friday TV deals last year included almost all of the biggest brands.
 There were discounts to be found on some of the best TVs from 2020 and 2019.

-A brand that pops up repeatedly in our list of the best 4K TVs, the superb Panasonic TX-65HX580BZ (£679, Ao.com) was discounted from £899 to £679 on Amazon.
+A brand that pops up repeatedly in our list of the best 4K TVs, the superb Panasonic TX-65HX580BZ (£599, Argos.co.uk) was discounted from £899 to £679 on Amazon.
 The smart TV can still be found at this low price over at Ao.com.

 What were the best Cyber Monday TV deals last year?